xamrm3/actions-test/README.md

-This repo if for me to learn about GitHub Actions with code from a LinkedIn Learning course
+This repo is for me to learn about GitHub Actions with code from a LinkedIn Learning course

 # The Future in Tech